Click play to listen to this article.

 What Is A Life Purpose

 Many people inject their purpose with some grand, cosmic significance.
 I never bought into that.
-I find that this attitude only complicates the simple question of a person’s purpose and makes it harder for them to plop their thumb on its pulse.
+I find that this attitude only complicates the simple purpose question and makes it harder to plop your thumb on its pulse.

 I like to approach the purpose question in a more level-headed and down-to-earth way.
-For me, a life purpose is something you make up in your head.
-It’s essentially deciding that something is important (an activity, idea, cause, goal, etc.) and then doing it because you feel it’s important.
+For me, a life purpose is essentially deciding that something is important (an activity, idea, cause, goal, etc.) and then doing it because you feel it’s important.

 It’s the answer to the question, “What can I do with my time that feels important and meaningful (and hopefully feels important and meaningful to others) and is worth sacrificing and giving a few things up for?”